-What Is The Best Treatment for Sciatic Nerve Pain?
+What Are The Best Treatment For Sciatic Nerve Pain & Sciatica Symptoms?

-Sciatica pain often radiates down one or both sides of your buttocks and into your legs.
+Is sciatica disrupting your life?
+Sciatica symptoms can appear suddenly or develop over time, causing radiating nerve pain down one or both sides of your buttocks and into your legs.
 As the largest nerve in the body, when the sciatic nerve is pinched, it can cause excruciating pain.
-Debilitating sciatica pain can happen if you have a herniated disc or if your piriformis muscle that runs from the lower spine to the top of the thigh is tight or inflamed, and presses down on the sciatic nerve that runs under it.
-No matter the cause of your sciatica, visit the medical professionals at the Aligned Medical Group for assistance in learning about the benefits of sciatica treatment options.
+Debilitating sciatica pain can happen if you have a herniated disc or if your piriformis muscle, that runs from the lower spine to the top of the thigh, is tight or inflamed, and presses down on the sciatic nerve that runs under it.
+No matter the cause of your sciatica.

 What Causes Sciatic Nerve Pain?